 Your customers will likely try to find you through one key place on the internet: your website.
-Your website should reflect your brand identity and positioning and should speak to your target audience.
+Your website should reflect your brand identity and positioning and speak to your target audience.

 A website that doesn’t align with your general offline branding efforts can discredit your message and make customers lose trust in your brand.
-Create a digital experience that’s attractive, informative, and speaks to who your business is and what problems you’re solving.
+Create a digital experience that’s attractive, informative, and speaks to what your business is and the problems you’re solving.

 2. Use your buyer personas to locate your customers

+If you have researched and identified your audience, you have buyer personas you can use as part of your digital brand strategy.
 Now that you know who your customers are, think about where you might be able to reach them on the web — through organic web searches, social media ads, email campaigns, and more.

 3. Create a social media presence

+It’s no secret that social media is an integral part of your online brand, which means it should be a significant part of your digital brand strategy.
 Don’t just create social media profiles — make sure you’re actively engaging with your networks and followers.
 Create a space for your prospects and customers to connect with you.

 If you want to make your brand stand out on social media, focus on your digital personality, which includes your tone, types of messages, and whether or not you’re going to use emojis.
 Consistency will help you build your digital brand on these channels.